 Markram made a flawless 152 before the beleaguered Australians fought back with four late strikes as South Africa finished on 313 for six on the best batting pitch of a series which South Africa lead 2-1.

 Markram, though, was the star on a day when players and spectators alike seemed to have tried to move on from the controversy and bad feeling which resulted in three Australian players, including sacked captain Steve Smith, being banned and banished for ball-tampering in the third Test at Cape Town last weekend.

-Despite the cordiality on the pitch, some fans in a series-best crowd of 17,023 could not resist poking fun at the Australians' fateful attempts to doctor the ball in the third Test.
+Some fans could not resist poking fun at the Australians' fateful attempts to doctor the ball in the third Test.

 One banner among a group of spectators wearing yellow read: "Sandpaper Special, Only R10 (10 Rand)".

 But with the main cuplrits in the sandpaper scandal banished, there seemed virtually no animosity towards the tourists.